tacobayle/tfNestedVsphere7NsxAvi/README.md

 It will deploy a single vCenter on the top of the management port group (connected to the management network of the underlay infrastructure).
-IP is defined in vcenter.dvs.portgroup.management.vcenter_ip.
+IP is defined in vcenter.vds.portgroup.management.vcenter_ip.

 Here is below the nested infrastructure created: